MKaresz/HTracker/README.md

 e.g.: ```"python -m htracker add-habit --help"```

-One can use the interactive CLI to enter the needed data into the application!
+Or you can use the interactive CLI to enter the needed data into the application after running a command.

-Available commands:
+e.g.: ```"python -m htracker add-habit"```

-### Menu overview:
+### Available commands
 ```
 ├── htracker
     ├── about              -> Prints out the app name and version number